Aerospike engine: KSF Space and Interstellar Space

 Another spike engine concept model, by KSF Space and Interstellar Space in Los Angeles, was designed for orbital vehicle named SATORI.
 Due to lack of funding, the concept is still undeveloped.

 Rocketstar

 Rocketstar planned to launch its 3D-printed aerospike rocket to an altitude of 50 miles in February 2019 but canceled the mission three days ahead of liftoff citing safety concerns.
 They are working on a second launch attempt.

 Pangea Aerospace

 In November 2021, Spain-based Pangea Aerospace began hot-fire testing of its small-scale demonstration methane-oxygen aerospike engine DemoP1.

-After successfully testing the demonstrator DemoP1, Pangea plans to up-scale to the 300kN ARCOS engine.
+After successfully testing the demonstrator DemoP1, Pangea plans to up-scale to the 300 kN ARCOS engine.

 Stoke Space

 Headquartered in Kent, Washington, Stoke Space is building and testing a distributed architecture LH2/LOX aerospike system for its reusable second stage.